Regulations for Pre-sessional English and International Pathway Programmes

 1.5 Progression

-1.5.4 A student who is not successful in meeting the required level of English will only be permitted to re-enrol on a further PSE course or International Pathway at a later date, having left the University to improve their level of English, in order to comply with Student Route visa regulations.
+1.5.4 A student who is not successful in meeting the required level of English will only be permitted to re-enrol on a further PSE course at a later date, having left the University to improve their level of English, in order to comply with Student Route visa regulations.
 This improvement must be evidenced by submission of a new SELT, must show academic progression as defined by the Home Office and must have been approved by the CURAL Associate Director – Admissions, Advice and Immigration, or their nominee.

 1.6 Assessment

-1.6.3 A copy of the individual student report shall be given to all students following completion of the course.
+1.6.2 A copy of the individual student report shall be given to all students following completion of the course.

 1.6.4 Any suspected instances of academic misconduct shall be investigated in accordance with the procedure notified.
 Academic misconduct is defined as any attempt by a student to gain an unfair advantage in an assessment.

-1.6.5 If a student is found to have attempted to gain an unfair advantage in an assessment, this will be reflected on their individual student report, and a judgement on the severity of the penalty to be applied will be decided by the Faculty/Subsidiary Admissions Tutor in liaison with the EAP Director or Associate Director, informed by the investigation of the academic misconduct (see 1.6.3).
+1.6.5 If a student is found to have attempted to gain an unfair advantage in an assessment, this will be reflected on their individual student report, and a judgement on the severity of the penalty to be applied will be decided by the relevant Admissions Tutor in liaison with the PSE Director or Associate Director, informed by the investigation of the academic misconduct (see 1.6.3).
 This may result in the student not progressing onto their destination degree programme.

 Queen’s Award for Enterprise Logo